AssemblyScript/assemblyscript/tests/README.md

 Other
 -----

 Tests in other directories are not run automatically and do not need to be updated.

-Most of them are legacy tests.
+* [tests/allocators](./allocators) contains the memory allocator test suite
+* [tests/binaryen](./binaryen) contains various triggers for earlier Binaryen issues
+* [tests/tokenizer](./tokenizer.js) is a visual test for the tokenizer tokenizing itself
+* [tests/util-path](./util-path.js) is a sanity test for the path utility